Embracing the chaos: analysis and diagnosis of numerical instability in variational flows: Global error analysis of variational flows via shadowing

 \subsection{Error analysis of normalizing flows via shadowing}

 \paragraph{Sampling.} Our first goal is to relate the marginal distributions of $X_N$ and $\hX_N$ for $X\distas q_0$, i.e., to quantify the error in sampling due to numerical approximation.
 Assume the normalizing flow has the $(\eps,\delta)$-shadowing property, and let $\xi_0$ be the marginal distribution of the shadowing orbit start point.
 We suspect that $\xi_0 \approx q_0$, in some sense; for example, we know that the bounded Lipschitz distance $\bld{\xi_0}{q_0}$ is at most $\epsilon$ due to shadowing.
+And $\xi_0$ is indeed an implicit function of $q_0$; it is a fixed point of a twice differentiable function involving the whole orbit starting at $q_0$ \citep[Page. ~176]{coomes1996shadowing}.
 But the distribution $\xi_0$ is generally hard to describe more completely, and thus it is common to impose additional assumptions.
 For example, past work shows that the L\'evy-Prokhorov metric $\lpd{\hX_N}{X_N}$ is bounded by $\eps$, under the assumption that $\xi_0 = q_0$ \citep{tupper2009relation}.
 We provide a more general result (\cref{prop:nfsample}) without distributional assumptions on $\xi_0$.
 We control $\bld{\cdot}{\cdot}$ rather than $\lpd{\cdot}{\cdot}$, as its analysis is simpler and both metrize weak distance.

 \bprop Suppose the forward dynamics has the $(\eps,\delta)$-shadowing property, and $X\!\!\distas\! q_0$.
 Then

 In particular, with $\ell = U = 1$, we obtain that $\bld{X_N}{\hX_N} \leq \eps + 2\tvd{\xi_0}{q_0}$. \eprop Recall the layerwise error bound from \cref{eq:layerwisebound}---which suggests that the difference in orbit and pseudo-orbit grows exponentially in $N$---and compare to \cref{prop:nfsample}, which asserts that the error is controlled by the shadowing window size $\eps$.
 This window size may depend on $N$, but we find in \cref{sec:expts} it is usually not much larger than $\delta$ in practice, which itself is typically near the precision of the relevant numerical representation.
 We will show how to estimate $\eps$ later in \cref{sec:shadowing}.